WHAT WE BELIEVE

 Free Body Project recognizes dance as a powerful resource for social justice;

-We support the individuals and organizations around the world using dance as their primary tool to address violence, inequality and the ramifications of trauma through film and community.
+We support the individuals and organizations around the world using dance as their primary tool to address violence, inequality and the ramifications of trauma through film, events, and community.

 Our ongoing series of short, dance-documentary films are created with the full participation of grassroots dance activists and non-profit organizations around the world.
 The films will be screened widely to raise global awareness of their work as well as the urgent social issues they move against and to highlight the often unheard voices of the dance activists themselves.